It’s been a major bucket list item: Visiting Japan during cherry blossom season. Or sakura, as the flowers are known in local parlance.

 So, here I am: Sipping on a cup of pale pink, slightly salty cherry blossom tea, which is basically spring in a cup.
 Join me?

-PS: Cherry blossoms don’t have much of a fragrance.
+For example, cherry blossoms don’t have much of a fragrance.
 So, don’t be swayed by all those “cherry blossom scented” beauty products out there.
 They won’t do your skin any good!